Bilevel Autoresearch: Meta-Autoresearching Itself: Related Work

 \subsection{Position of This Work}

-The key distinction between \methodname{} and all prior work is the \emph{target} of the outer loop.
+The key distinction between \methodname{} and the autoresearch systems above is the \emph{target} of the outer loop.
 Level~1.5 is closest to existing outer loops (curriculum schedulers, adaptive configuration) in that it adjusts parameters of the existing mechanism.
-Level~2 is categorically different: it generates code that \emph{replaces} the mechanism entirely.
-To our knowledge, \methodname{} is the first system in which an autonomous outer loop writes and injects code that modifies the structural logic of the inner autoresearch loop at runtime, using the same model that runs the inner loop.
+Level~2 is categorically different: it generates code that modifies or replaces structural components of the search mechanism.
+We are not aware of earlier autoresearch systems in which an autonomous outer loop writes and injects code that modifies the structural logic of the inner autoresearch loop at runtime, using the same model that runs the inner loop.
+Many subsequent skill, harness, and workflow systems can be viewed through this lens as related carrier-level instantiations: they often optimize useful artifacts or agent scaffolding, while \methodname{} frames such artifacts as possible representations of a deeper search/update mechanism.